06/30/2013, Tahoe City

 It is with great sadness that I report Paul's passing.
-He succumbed to Cancer of Unknown Primary on May 24, 2013 at his home in Tahoe City, California.
+He succumbed to Cancer of Unknown Primary on May 24, 2013 at our home in Tahoe City, California.
 Paul will be remembered as a kind and gentle soul with amazing talent, quick wit and generosity.
 While he filled his life with lifelong friends, great accomplishments and adventures, he is gone way too soon.
 Hug your sweetie, Now.

 02/16/2012, San Francisco Bay / Tahoe City